 The last two years have been a whirlwind for my family.
 We all experienced the dark symptoms of addiction which afflicted my sister – the lies and manipulation, theft, legal repercussions, homelessness, incarceration – and were powerless to stop it.
 We all experienced the sleepless nights, waiting on edge for confirmation that her addiction had let her live another day.
 But this blog will not just be an outlet for sharing my experiences and perceptions of her active addiction.
 She is not her addiction.

 No, this blog will also attempt to dive into the many realizations that I have been fortunate enough to have along this terrifying journey.
 Realizations about family dynamics and early childhood experiences that perhaps planted the seed for this affliction to enter our lives in the first place.
 The thoughts that occupy our minds that develop into behaviors, which provide a breeding ground for addiction and mental illness to flourish.
 The dynamics of interpersonal relationships and romantic relationships and how I have witnessed and experienced the ways in which they effect our relationship with ourselves and our propensity towards addictive behaviors.

 I am not an expert.
-I am a Criminal Justice degree graduate, the sister and daughter of addicts, with addictive tendencies myself.
+I am a Criminal Justice degree graduate, the sister and daughter of addicts.
 I am the former girlfriend of an alcoholic.
 I am a volunteer at a local distress line where I have the opportunity to interact with individuals from all walks of life, facing all types of crisis.
-I am a Correctional Services Worker and as I wrote this entry a medical code was called, and my colleagues revived yet another inmate who nearly succumbed to an opiate overdose – which unfortunately has become an almost daily occurrence with the present opioid epidemic taking place.